opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 [screenshot page with title]

+.. rst-class:: block-prerequisite-congratulation

     Congratulations!
 You have finished this tutorial and you now know how to create a simple dashboard with 3 dataset visualizations!

 If you want to go further with your dashboard, you can follow the second part of this tutorial: "How to build a dashboard (part 2: formatting the dashboard & linking the widgets)".